MicrosoftDocs/WSL/commandline/WSL/faq.md

 1. The Windows Subsystem for Linux

   Upgrading this portion of Bash on Ubuntu on Windows will enable any new fixes outlines in the [release notes](https://msdn.microsoft.com/en-us/commandline/wsl/release_notes).
 Ensure that you are subscribed to the Windows Insider Program and that your build is up to date.
-For finer grain control including resetting your ubuntu instance check out the [command reference page](https://msdn.microsoft.com/en-us/commandline/wsl/reference).
+For finer grain control including resetting your Ubuntu instance check out the [command reference page](https://msdn.microsoft.com/en-us/commandline/wsl/reference).

 2. The Ubuntu user binaries

   Upgrading this portion of Bash on Ubuntu on Windows will install any updates to the Ubuntu user binaries including applications that you have installed via apt-get.
-To update run the following commands in bash:
+To update run the following commands in Bash:

   1. `apt-get update`
   2. `apt-get upgrade`

-### Can I run other Linux distro’s than Ubuntu?
+### Can I run other Linux distros than Ubuntu?
 Not at this time: We’re currently focused on delivering a great Ubuntu experience.
-We are keen to explore supporting other Linux distro’s in the future.
+We are keen to explore supporting other Linux distros in the future.

-### What Windows SKU’s is WSL included in?
+### What Windows SKUs is WSL included in?
 Windows Subsystem for Linux will be available in desktop versions of Windows.
-WSL is NOT a server technology and so will not be available on Server SKU’s.
-WSL is an optional Windows feature and can be enabled via the “Turn Windows features on or off” tool or via DISM via an (elevated) command-line.
+WSL is NOT a server technology and so will not be available on Server SKUs.
+WSL is an optional Windows feature and can be enabled via the “Turn Windows features on or off” tool or using PowerShell or DISM via an (elevated) command-line.

 ### What processors do we support?
-We only support x64 CPU’s.
+We only support x64 CPUs.

 ### How do I access my C drive?
 Mount points for hard drives on the local machine are automatically created and provide easy access to the Windows filesystem.